CharryLee0426/PersonalBlog/Some Tips about Technical Writing.md

 ## 1. Brief Introduction

 I read a report named *The Most Common Habits from more than 200 English Papers written by Graduate Chinese Engineering Studets* by Felicia Brittman.
 Felicia is a patent examiner of  the Patent and Trademark Office in Detroit, Michigan (result from the Google).
-The report talk about some of the most common mistakes or bad habits which Chinese-English writers have.
+The report talks about some of the most common mistakes or bad habits which Chinese-English writers have.
 I read the entire report and learnt a lot from it.
 Therefore, I want to make a summary about the report.

 In this paper, I will list some bad habits and declare why they are bad or improper.
 Then I will pick the advices the report mentioned to get rid of these habits.